KeyPDF/KeyFont/README.md

 # KeyFont

-KeyFont is an open-source part of the KeyPDF engine, browser-based font inspection and conversion toolkit.
+KeyFont is an open-source part of the KeyPDF engine avaible at keypdf.net, browser-based font inspection and conversion toolkit.
 It supports TrueType, OpenType/CFF, WOFF, WOFF2, Type 1, and SVG font workflows.
 Font processing happens locally in the browser.

 ## Run locally